Vegetarian 7 Layer Dip

 - Spread the beans on a bottom of a 2-quart rectangular or round dish.
 Next layer the guacamole, sour cream, lettuce, cucumbers, red onions, and tomatoes.
 If desired, garnish with cilantro leaves.
 Chill 15-20 minutes before serving with tortilla chips.

-- Serving– this dip is best served immediately.
+- Serving: This dip is best served immediately.
 It does not do well when made ahead.
-The vegetables give off juices when the dip sits for too long.
-You can however prepare the bean layer up to a day ahead and keep refrigerated in an airtight container until ready to serve.
+The vegetables give off juice when the dip sits for too long.
+You can however prepare the bean layer up to a day ahead and keep it refrigerated in an airtight container until ready to serve.

-- Original Recipe – the original recipe for this healthy 7-layer dip that I published in 2015 called for a dry chipotle pepper in the bean layer.
+- Original Recipe: The original recipe for this 7-layer dip that I published in 2015 called for dry chipotle peppers for the bean layer.
 I had to change the recipe as I realized that dry chipotle peppers are not easy to come by at most grocery stores.
-Instead I supplemented with spices, garlic, and onion.
+Instead, I supplemented with spices, garlic, and onion.
 The rest of the recipe remained the same.

 Keywords: healthy, football, snack, veggies

 This is the best dip I have ever made!
 I love how fresh and healthy it is 🙂 Thanks for the recipe!

 Thanks so much!
 I’m happy that you’re enjoying it.

 Do you think I could make the bean part ahead of time and freeze in batches.
 I love this dip and would like to find a way to make more with less clean up.
 It is delicious and my go to for a pot lucks!!!
 Always gone in a heartbeat!!